biocatiit/website/content/scihi/2015_infectious_invaders.rst

-        The investigation of the fungal prion HET-s(218-289) provides insights into the fundamental mechanisms of prion assembly and propagation of its infectious fold, which is made robust by a complex and diverse array of interand intramolecular structural features.
+        The investigation of the fungal prion HET-s(218-289) provides insights into the fundamental mechanisms of prion assembly and propagation of its infectious fold, which is made robust by a complex and diverse array of inter and intramolecular structural features.
 This level of complexity has not been observed in short-peptide amyloids that have been used as prion model systems.